Talk to My Back

 Talk to My Back (しんきらり, Shin Kirari) is a Japanese manga series written and illustrated by Murasaki Yamada, (Note: The English edition writes the author's name in Japanese order, Yamada Murasaki.) serialized in Garo in the 1980s and published in Japanese by Seirindō.
 The English version is published by Drawn and Quarterly, with Ryan Holmberg as the translator.

 Plot

 The story is about a housewife, Yamakawa Chiharu (山川 ちはる), (Note: Yamakawa is the surname, reflecting the official English translation of the manga.) who experiences domestic relationship problems.
 Holmberg stated that Chiharu's "relationship to herself" in regards to self-actualization are the "true heart" of the comic.
 She lives in a danchi similar to one that Yamada lived in.
+Yamada lived in the Takashimadaira Danchi in Itabashi, Tokyo, and Talk to My Back uses that danchi as its setting.

-Chiharu's spouse engages in extramarital affairs and perceives Chiharu primarily as, in Holmberg's words, "caretaker of his children and domestic servant"; according to Holmberg, he is "not the worst man[...]in fact kind and responsible by period standards".
+Chiharu's spouse engages in extramarital affairs and perceives Chiharu primarily as, in Holmberg's words, "caretaker of his children and domestic servant"; according to Holmberg, he is "not the worst man ... in fact kind and responsible by period standards".